Breathe with Me

 New York City

 In its inagural program in September 2018, ART 2030 New York brought together some of the most important and diverse voices in visual art to participate in urgent discussions on how best to create and contribute to a shared and sustainable future.
 In collaboration with ART 2030, partnering galleries and arts organizations participated by hosting after-hours openings, panel discussions and special events.
+See below for our 2018 recap!

 Sign up to our Newsletter to get the news first about the upcoming ART 2030 New York